Can Extra Virgin Olive Oil Decrease Blood Glucose Spikes After Meals?

 Because of extra virgin olive oils effect on lowering blood glucose levels post-meal, it can be beneficial to those with impaired fasting glucose or prediabetes, as well as those with type 2 diabetes.
 Not only has it has shown to lower blood glucose levels post-meal, but it has also been shown to increase levels of insulin, the hormone that helps lower blood glucose, in those who consumed extra virgin olive oil with their meals.

-In a recent study, Carnevale et al. (1), randomly gave 30 people with impaired fasting glucose one of two meals with similar calories and nutrients, with the main difference being that one meal contained extra virgin olive oil, and the other meal did not.
+In a recent study, Carnevale et al, randomly gave 30 people with impaired fasting glucose one of two meals with similar calories and nutrients, with the main difference being that one meal contained extra virgin olive oil, and the other meal did not.
 Serum levels of both glucose and insulin were taken from the participants to measure the effect of adding it to some of the meals.
 Results showed those who consumed 10 g of extra virgin olive oil with their meals had a 20% reduction in post-meal blood glucose levels, compared to those who did not.
-The research of Carnevale et al. (1) also showed that those who ate the meal containing extra virgin olive oil resulted in 40% higher levels of insulin post-meal, which is beneficial in bringing down glucose levels.
+The research of Carnevale et al. also showed that those who ate the meal containing extra virgin olive oil resulted in 40% higher levels of insulin post-meal, which is beneficial in bringing down glucose levels.

 So what does this mean for you?

-Here are some easy ways you can add more extra virgin olive oil to your meals:
+Easy ways you can add more extra virgin olive oil to your meals:

 - Make your own salad dressing with extra virgin olive oil (EVOO), lemon, and herbs